ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 \def double[x y] {#x #x #y #y}
 \double bar baz
 ```
 `x` and `y` are _positional parameters_.
-They must follow the macro name in the same order as declared.
+They must follow the macro call in the same order as declared.
 They will not be rendered until the user decides to.

 ### Keyword Parameters